asmaa505/asmaa505/README.md

-# 💫 Hiii, I am memo:
+# 💫 Hiii, I am asmaa you can call me memo:
-obsessed with philosophy, music, dancing , and programming .
-On a journey of self-growth to be better version of myself
+Junior Software Engineer driven by a passion for continuous self-growth, turning logic and creativity into impactful digital experiences

 ## 🌐 Socials: